vollenia/vollenia/README.md

 Hey there 👋
-I’m a Master’s student with a background in _Computer Science & Speech / Natural Language Processing_ and a big interest in _Data Analytics_.
+I’m a Master’s student with a background in _Speech / Natural Language Processing_ and a big interest in _Data Analytics_.
 For an overview of my GitHub projects, take a look at my [Portfolio](https://vollenia.github.io/Portfolio/).

 <!---